 Substitute your family's favourite pizza toppings for the ones we've suggested here.

 cornmeal, for baking sheets

 1 cup cherry tomatoes, cut into quarters

-, or chopped black olives
+1/3 cup diced pepperoni, or chopped black olives

 black pepper, to taste

 1 blob store-bought pizza dough, (approximately 700 g)